WallarooLabs/blog.wallaroolabs.com/content/post/celery-to-stream-processing.md

     return (None, False)
 ```

-In our `maybe_send_alerts_based_on_average_price` function, we call this inside of our `average BTC price` pipeline but we first created it in our `Load users' created alerts` pipeline.
-Instead of needing to query a snapshot of the database(which could be outdated by the time our application logic runs), sharing state like this lets us make sure that we are always using the most up-to-date data.
+Even though the `maybe_send_alerts_based_on_average_price` function is called in the pipeline responsible for keeping track of the average BTC price, we are able to pass our Alerts object to this pipeline.
+This means that we are always using the most recent dictionary of alerts rather than needing to query for all of our alerts that match a certain criteria.

 If you haven't already, go ahead and try running this application on your own.
 Clone the repository [here](https://github.com/enilsen16/pricealert) and start messing around with different intervals or add the ability to set alerts on eth-usd on the same pipeline.